-Understanding the presence of a warranty in the AIA owner contractor agreement
+- Understanding the AIA owner contractor agreement

-Is there a warranty in AIA owner contractor agreement
+- Is there a warranty in AIA owner contractor agreement?

 When entering into a construction project, it is crucial for both the owner and the contractor to have a clear understanding of their rights and responsibilities.
 One important aspect of any construction agreement is the warranty, which provides assurance that the work will be free from defects and will meet the specified requirements.